5 Easy Steps

 Get started with dual enrollment!

 Check out the courses recommended for high school students.
 Cabrillo's academic counselors can help you choose classes based on your goals.
 Check with your high school counselor to choose classes that will also meet your high school requirements.
 If you plan to take a Math or English course, complete the self-paced placement process.
+Check out the Dual Enrollment Handbook for information that will help you!

 Once you receive your Cabrillo ID, login to your MyCabrillo portal to complete the Dual Enrollment eForm.
 Select that you are 'A high school student taking a Cabrillo course on my own' and complete the form following a few easy steps.